Core Curriculum

 Spring Term

 This course will introduce and develop the professional skills required for obtaining workplace employment in the areas ofForensic Chemistry/Toxicology and Forensic Analytical Genetics.
-It will prepare students to develop networking skills, identify appropriate workplace positions, and enhance interviewing skills so that they can effectively communicate with prospective employers.
+It will prepare students to understand workplace professionalism including proper use of social media, how to search and apply for jobs, and understand goal setting and the importance of work-life balance.
 Students will learn how to clearly articulate their skill sets, their understanding of their training and how to apply their training to specific workplace environments.

 TOX 840: Forensic Science Standards and Practices (3)